 Literacy Connections Logo

 A structured literacy approach is a highly explicit and systematic way of teaching the important components of literacy.
-These components include both foundational skills (e.g., decoding, spelling, handwriting and letter formation) and higher-level literacy skills (e.g., reading comprehension, written expression).
-Structured Literacy explicitly teaches strategies which benefit most students, but are essential for neurodiverse and dyslexic children.
+These components include both foundational skills (decoding, spelling, handwriting, and letter formation) and higher-level literacy skills (reading comprehension, written expression).

 Explicit